KostaD02/easy-pass/README.md

 ```

 > [!CAUTION]
-> It's better to edit secret values than using "default" ones.
+> It's better to edit secret values rather than using the "default" ones.

 ```
 nano docker-compose.yml # edit all secret codes accordingly.